KJ-GM/KJ-GM/README.md

 # Hi there, I am Karam 👋

 > About me
-- 🔭 I’m currently working on KJA App
+- 🔭 I’m currently working on Password Manager App
 - 🌱 I’m currently learning advanced mobile development
-- 👯 I’m looking to collaborate on react native projects
+- 👯 I’m looking for contributors for react native libraries.
 - 💬 Ask me about react and reactNative
 - 📫 How to reach me: karamjammal6@gmail.com